-"33-533 Con 3, lot 199-200 (Proton) A1-533

-Notwithstanding the provisions of Sections 6.0 or any other provisions to the contrary, the land zoned A1-533 shall be subject to the following regulations in relation to a small scale dry industrial use.

-- a) The small scale dry industrial use may include but is not limited to, a metal workshop for fabricating, welding, manufacture of small equipment and parts and repair shop, woodworking shop, concrete forming or other similar type uses: - b) The use shall remain secondary to the principle use of the property, being an agricultural use. - c) The maximum combined size of the Industrial workshop, power room, office and lunch room shall not exceed 750 m2 - d) The maximum size of all outdoor storage shall be 500m2. - e) All outside storage shall be screened from view by way of fencing or landscaped buffer. - f) The shop shall be setback a minimum of 50m from the front lot line. - g) The shop shall be setback a minimum of 24m from the Side lot line. - h) A minimum of one parking space per employee shall be provided for the use. - 3.
-That Schedule "A" and all other notations thereon are hereby declared to form part of this by-law; and
+''33-533 Con 3, lot 199-200 (Proton) A1-533 Notwithstanding the provisions of Sections 6.0 or any other provisions to the contrary, the land zoned A1-533 shall be subject to the following regulations in relation to a small scale dry industrial use. a) The small scale dry industrial use may include but is not limited to, a metal workshop for fabricating, welding, manufacture of small equipment and parts and repair shop, woodworking shop, concrete forming or other similar type uses: b) The use shall remain secondary to the principle use of the property, being an agricultural use. c) The maximum combined size of the Industrial workshop, power room, office and lunch room shall not exceed 750 m d) The maximum size of all outdoor storage shall be 500m. e) All outside storage shall be screened from view by way of fencing or landscaped buffer. f) The shop shall be setback a minimum of 50m from the front lot line. g) The shop shall be setback a minimum of 24m from the Side lot line. h) A minimum of one parking space per employee shall be provided for the use.
+That Schodule "A" and all other notations thereon are hereby declared